England-Cornwall Flag

 The path's next port of call is actually Port Quin.
 When it's said properly by a salty-old smuggler, it sounds like Portwenn, which is how they came up with the name, you see.

-The inevitable lug is part of the drill in these places since you'll need to park at the top and walk down to the village[1].
+The inevitable lug is part of the drill in these places since you'll need to park at the top and walk down to the village although that's pretty much every other fishing village in the UK.
 There are still a few options up here but it's seen they've temporarily relocated the garage since in real life, that's back down at the bottom.

 One option is Nathan Outlaw's upmarket restaurant, formerly Restaurant Nathan Outlaw and now named Outlaw's New Road. £175, at the last look, for a seven-course taster with the monk, the bass and the turbot covered and landed locally.
 You can double that if you want the wine but he is one of the UK's top purveyors of the piscine.